deeheber/danielle-heberling-dot-xyz/content/blog/jobseekers-jungle/index.md

 I decided to trust him and agreed to continue in the interview process.
 I then spent many hours on a take home assignment with a follow up video interview with two engineers.

 After the final interview, I got a job offer!
 It was great news until it wasn't.
-Taking a look at the single health insurance plan that they offered, I had to seek out care in a state across the country to be "in netwok."
+Taking a look at the single health insurance plan that they offered, I had to seek out care in a state across the country to be "in network."
 Note the job posting was for a remote location.

 I declined the offer, disappointed that both my time and interviewers' time was wasted.